Genghius/Ahriman/licenses/Apache-2.0-NoHarm.md

       * deforestation
       * hate speech or discrimination based on age, gender, gender identity, race, sexuality, religion, nationality

-   2. lobbies against, or derives a majority of income from actions that discourage or frustrate:
+   2. lobbies for, or derives a majority of income from actions that promote:
       * peace
       * access to the rights set out in the Universal Declaration of Human Rights and the Convention on the Rights of the Child
       * peaceful assembly and association (including worker associations)